trehansiddharth/visual-communities/README.md

 visual-communities
 ==================

-Easy generation graphical representations of the movement of individuals between communities over time.
+Generates graphical representations of the movement of individuals between communities over time.

 Make: